 Total Credits12

-Students who take fewer than 30 elective credits will have accordingly more dissertation credits.
-Students may substitute 3-6 credits of non-CRIM courses with prior written approval of the director of the graduate program.
+Select 27 credits of CRIM electives at the 700-level.
+Students may substitute 3-6 credits of non-CRIM courses with prior approval of the Director of Graduate Programs.27

 One Professionalization Course